suren-m/cw/labs/00_setup/Readme.md

 # Setting up your lab environment

-## 01 - Setup your lab environment on **codespaces**
+## 01 - Setup your lab environment on **vs code / codespaces**

 Run the below commands in your vs code terminal.
+If you are not on codespaces or codespaces, skip to `02 - kubectl setup` below

 > You can launch an integrated terminal from menu button (three lines) on top-left.
 (See [here](https://github.com/suren-m/remote-workshop-env/blob/master/codespaces/assets/vs_code_overview.png) if you're new to vs code)